 Heather Day, Executive Director.
 Heather co-founded CAGJ with others who helped organize the 1999 WTO protests, and were inspired to build a membership based, multisectoral organization for global justice in Seattle.
 She was co-chair of the Board for many years before becoming CAGJ’s Director in 2007.
 Heather has a Masters in Geography from the UW; her research focused on how the Free Trade Areas of the Americas was defeated by activists collaborating transnationally in the Hemispheric Social Alliance.
 She has also been active in CISPES for many years – Committee in Solidarity with the People of El Salvador.
 Heather loves her job and is inspired by CAGJ’s amazing activists!
 Contact Heather at firstname.lastname@example.org.

 Volunteers- Here are a few profiles of core volunteers from the past few years!

-is a CAGJ Advisory Board Member and also active in AGRA Watch.
-He got involved in the beginning when he was contacted by CAGJ because he is one of the few people in Seattle to have attended (been accredited to) several WTO Ministerial Conferences and has been interviewed and written about trade inequities.
-He has also been contacted by the Gates Foundation in regard to their work in Africa (but they ignored his advice!)
+Phil Bereano is a CAGJ Advisory Board Member and also active in AGRA Watch.
+He got involved in the beginning when he was contacted by CAGJ after Seattle 1999 because he was one of the few people in Seattle to have been accredited to several WTO Ministerial Conferences; and he had been interviewed and written about trade inequities.
+He was also contacted by the Gates Foundation in regard to their work in Africa (but they ignored his advice!)
 Phil has a history of national and international lobbying and education on GE foods and crops (eg, he participated in the negotiations of the UN’s Cartagena Biosafety Protocol).
-Some of his other activities include: American Civil Liberties Union, Chair of Religious Life Committee of Kol Haneshamah, a Reform Jewish Congregation in Seattle; and Gay City Health Project.
+Some of his other activities include: National Board member, American Civil Liberties Union; Kol Haneshamah, a Reform Jewish Congregation in Seattle; and Gay City Health Project.

-is a recent Evergreen grad and co-chair of AGRA Watch.
+Janae Choquette is an Evergreen grad and former co-chair of AGRA Watch.
 Her previous work as an organizer focused on the occupations of Iraq, Afghanistan, and Palestine as well as anti-Arab racism and Islamophobia in the US—issues that remain close to her heart.
 Janae was drawn to CAGJ by its food sovereignty work, commitment to anti-oppression, and systemic approach to social, economic, and environmental justice.
 She loves the organization and its awesome activists for working in solidarity and partnership with communities here and around the world to build grassroots movements for transformative change.

-started working with CAGJ as an intern in 2004.
-He went to Germany, graduated from Seattle University with a degree in Political Science and worked with Amnesty International.
+Chris Iberle started working with CAGJ as an intern in 2004.
 Chris started supporting CAGJ as a Co-Chair in 2007, helped coordinate the development of CAGJ’s new website, and in 2010 began volunteering as CAGJ’s Food Justice Project Co-Chair.
 He previously worked as a volunteer coordinator at Food Lifeline, a food bank focusing on food rescue and distribution in Shoreline, WA, and is currently the Food Hub Manager for Seattle Tilth’s educational farms.
 He enjoys friends, bikes, hiking Cascadia, listening to punk rock and its derivatives, and playing soccer.
 Chris looks forward to changing the world, and hopes you’ll come along!

-is very proud to be a part of CAGJ and has been volunteering in the Food Justice Project for about a year and a half.
+Gabrielle Roesch is very proud to be a part of CAGJ and has volunteered in the Food Justice Project.
 Gabrielle was connected to CAGJ through a former board member Anna Brandt and has been involved ever since.
 She works in her professional life with WSU Extension in Snohomish County and is working on projects with sustainable agriculture and small ranching, youth education and outreach and climate change.
 Gabrielle is particularly interested in small farm advocacy and in exploring what it means to have just food and a sustainable food system not just for elites but for all of our communities.
 Gabrielle is about to head back to school to get her MS in Environmental Economics and hopes to continue working with CAGJ for a long time to come.